 Do you have a 20% Deposit for your Dream Home?

 If you can manage a 20% deposit, you will save thousands in mortgage insurance.
-On a $1,000,000 property, this deposit is $200,000.
-In addition, you will have all your purchase costs which are likely to be about 5% of the purchase price.
-The total is about 25% of the buying price of your home to meet the deposit and buying costs.
+On a $1,000,000 property, this is $200,000.
+In addition you will have all your purchase costs which are likely to be about 5% of the purchase price.
+This then is about 25% of the buying price of your home to meet the deposit and buying costs.

 If you can’t save that 20% deposit, then you could consider buying a cheaper home.